Ninnat/ninnat.github.io/README.md

 Credits should be given appropriately to the origination and the initial author at less and all following contributors if situation permits.
 For instance, you can cite or attribute posts/works originally from this site/repository as:

-Xiaodong Qi ("Page publication date"), "Page Title", Lab Notebook, [http://i2000s.github.io](http://i2000s.github.io)
+Ninnat Dangniam ("Page publication date"), "Page Title", Notes, [http://ninnat.github.io](http://ninnat.github.io)

 with appropriate page title and publication date as indicated.
 [Greycite](http://greycite.knowledgeblog.org/) is an excellent online tool that can generate the citation information for any particular page given it's URL.